 ½ tsp dried tarragon

-Position an oven rack in the highest position, and preheat to 450 degrees F. Toss the onions, celery, carrots and garlic with 1 teaspoon each oil and salt on a rimmed baking sheet.
-Roast until the vegetables are charred in some places, 25 to 30 minutes.
+Position an oven rack in the highest position, and preheat to 450 degrees.
+Toss the onions, celery, carrots and garlic with 1 teaspoon each oil and salt on a rimmed baking sheet.
+Roast until the vegetables are charred in some places, or 25-30 minutes.

-Bring the roasted vegetables, 1 cup water, mushrooms, thyme, sun-dried tomatoes, soy sauce, bay leaf, and 1 tsp salt to a simmer in a medium saucepan over medium-high heat.
-Cook, stirring occasionally, until most of the liquid is gone, for about 8 to 10 minutes.
+Bring the roasted vegetables, 1 cup water, mushrooms, thyme, sun-dried tomatoes, soy sauce, bay leaf, and 1 teaspoon salt to a simmer in a medium saucepan over medium-high heat.
+Cook, stirring occasionally, until most of the liquid is gone, for 8-10 minutes.

 To make the gravy, warm the stock slightly in a medium saucepan if it has been refrigerated.
-Heat the remaining 4 Tbsp oil in another medium saucepan over medium heat.
+Heat the remaining 4 tablespoons of oil in another medium saucepan over medium heat.
 Add the sage leaves, and cook until fried and crispy.

-Then, remove and set aside.
+Remove and set aside.
 Add the flour to the saucepan, and stir until smooth and lightly golden.
 Slowly pour in the warm stock while whisking constantly until smooth and thick.
-This may take about 8 to 10 minutes
+This may take 8-10 minutes.

 2 packages Impossible or Beyond ground meat